Namibia Nature Foundation: Funding and Activities

-The Namibia Nature Foundation implementation of donor funded and philanthropic projects within the realm of environmental conservation.
+The Namibia Nature Foundation undertakes the implementation of donor-funded and philanthropic projects within the realm of environmental conservation.
 Part of this work is the coordination of grant programs and the provision of grant funds to third parties.
 Specific areas of activity include trans-boundary conservation, community-based natural resource management, environmental education and social ecology.

+Notable ongoing and past initiatives include the following: